Pandit Deendayal Upadhyaya

 Pandit Upadhyaya passed his Intermediate exams with distinction in Pilani and left to Kanpur to pursue his B.A. and joined the Sanatan Dharma college.
 At the instance of his friend Shri.
 Balwant Mahashabde, he joined the RSS in 1937.
 In 1937 he received his B.A. in the first division.
 Pandit Upadhyaya moved to Agra to pursue M.A.
 Here he joined forces with Shri.
 Nanaji Deshmukh and Shri.
 Bhau Jugade for RSS activities.
 At this time Rama Devi, a cousin of Deendayalji fell ill and she moved to Agra for treatment.
 She passed away.
 Deendayalji was very depressed and could not take the M.A. exams.
 His scholarships, received earlier from Maharajaj of Sikar and Shri.
 Birla were discontinued.

 At the instance of his aunt he took a Government conducted competitive examination in dhoti and kurta with a cap on his head, while other candidates wore western suits.
 The candidates in fun called him “Panditji” – an appellation millions were to use with respect and love in later years.
 Again at this exam he topped the list of selectees.
 Armed with his Uncle’s permission he moved to Prayag to pursue B.T. and at Prayag he continued his RSS activites.
-After completion of his B.T., he worked full-time for the RSS and moved to Lakhimpur District in UP as an organizer and in 1955 became the Provincial Organizer of the RSS in UP.
+After completion of his B.T., he worked full-time for the RSS and moved to Lakhimpur District in UP as an organizer and in 1955 became the Provincial Organizer of the RSS in UP with the business marketing companies.
 He established the publishing house ‘Rashtra Dharma Prakashan’ in Lucknow and launched the monthly magazine ‘Rashtra Dharma’ to propound the principles he held sacred.
 Later he launched the weekly ‘Panchjanya’ and still later the daily ‘Swadesh’.
 In 1950, Dr. Syama Prasad Mookerjee, then Minister at the Center, opposed the Nehru-Liaquat pact and resigned his Cabinet post and joined the opposition to build a common front of democratic forces.
 Dr.Mookerjee sought Shri.
 Guruji’s help in organizing dedicated young men to pursue the work at the political level.

 Pandit Deendayalji convened on September 21, 1951 a political convention of UP and founded the state unit of the new party, Bharatiya Jana Sangh.
 Pandit.
 Deendayalji was the moving spirit and Dr. Mookerjee presided over the first all-India convention held on October 21, 1951.
 His organizing skills were unmatched.
 Finally came the red letter day in the annals of the Jana Sangh when this utterly unassuming leader of the party was raised to the high position of President in the year 1968.
 On assuming this tremendous responsibility Deendayalji went to the South with the message of Jana Sangh.
 On the dark night of February 11, 1968, Deendayal Upadhyaya was fiendishly pushed into the jaws of sudden death.